 The ASN program at Coastal Georgia is one of the best values in nursing education.
 It consistently ranks highly among similar nursing programs.
 The program focuses on student engagement, supports diversity, and offers innovative and interactive learning opportunities.
 ASN faculty believe that students are individuals who bring varying life experiences, education, occupational history, and personal attributes to the program.
 Because of this belief, the faculty are noted to be approachable, compassionate, and supportive.
 Combined, the faculty have many years of experience in nursing practice and in nursing education.

-The second floor of the Miriam and Hugh Nunnally Health and Science Building is designed to meet the needs of nursing students.
+The second floor of Miriam and Hugh Nunnally Health and Science Hall is designed to meet the needs of nursing students.
 The laboratory on the second floor offers state of the art simulation facilities for practice with basic and advanced nursing skills and clinical judgement.
 Here, students engage in critical thinking through hands-on skill training, collaboration, and high-fidelity simulation sessions designed to meet real-life nursing scenarios that are experienced in practice.

 // Insert embed Iframe code here